A Brief Guide to Common EDI 834 Errors and How to Mitigate Them

 • Pre-transmission validation – Data in outbound Edi 834 files should be checked for common EDI 834 errors like duplicate records, invalid codes, missing required fields, and formatting issues before transmission.

-• Confirmation of receipt – Trading partners should confirm successful receipt of Edi 834 files and any EDI 834 errors encountered during initial processing.
+• Confirmation of receipt – Trading partners should confirm the successful receipt of Edi 834 files and any EDI 834 errors encountered during initial processing.

 • Post-transmission auditing – Both parties should regularly audit a sample of EDI 834 transactions for EDI 834 errors.
 It includes incorrect financial calculations, mismatched counters, and invalid identifiers.